Hurrian religion: Cycle of Kumarbi

 The Kumarbi Cycle has been described as "unquestionably the best-known belletristic work discovered in the Hittite archives."
 As noted by Gary Beckman, while the myths about Kumarbi are chiefly known from Hittite translations, their themes, such as conflict over kingship in heaven, reflect Hurrian, rather than Hittite, theology.
 They are conventionally referred to as "cycle," but Alfonso Archi points out that this term might be inadequate, as evidently a large number of myths about the struggle between Teššub and Kumarbi existed, and while interconnected, they could all function on their own as well.
 Anna Maria Polvani proposes that more than one "cycle" of myths focused on Kumarbi existed.
 The myths usually understood as forming the Kumarbi Cycle are the Song of Kumarbi, Song of LAMMA, Song of Silver, Song of Ḫedammu and Song of Ullikummi.
 Examples from outside this conventional grouping include Song of Ea and the Beast, a myth dealing with the primordial deity Eltara, and myths about struggle with the personified sea.

-Beings inhabiting the sea and the underworld are generally described as allied with Kumarbi, and aid him in schemes meant to dethrone Teššub.
+Beings inhabiting the sea and the underworld are generally described as allied with Kumarbi and aid him in schemes meant to dethrone Teššub.
 His allies include his father, the primordial god Alalu, the sea god Kiaše, his daughter Šertapšuruḫi, the sea monster Ḫedammu, and the stone giant Ullikummi.
 The term tarpanalli, "substitute," is applied to many of the adversaries who challenge Teššub's rule directly on Kumarbi's behalf.
-In most compositions, Kumarbi's plans are successfulat first, but in the end Teššub and his allies overcome each new adversary.
+In most compositions, Kumarbi's plans are successful at first, but in the end Teššub and his allies overcome each new adversary.
 Among the weather god's allies are his siblings Šauška and Tašmišu, his wife Ḫepat, the sun god Šimige, the moon god Kušuḫ and Aštabi.
 It has been pointed out that the factions seem to reflect the opposition between heaven and the underworld.